-The Company has performed a sensitivity analysis on equity price risk at January 30, 2016, to determine how a change in the market price of the Company's marketable securities would impact net earnings.
-The Company's equity investments consist principally of preferred shares of Canadian public companies.
+The Company has performed a sensitivity analysis on equity price risk at February 3, 2018, to determine how a change in the market price of the Company's marketable securities would impact net earnings.
+The Company's equity investments consist principally of preferred shares of highly-rated Canadian public companies.
 The Company believes that changes in interest rates influence the market price of these securities.
-A 5% increase or decrease in the market price of the securities at January 30, 2016, would result in a \$2.2 million increase or decrease, respectively, in net earnings for the year ended January 30, 2016.
+A 5% increase or decrease in the market price of the securities at February 3, 2018, would result in a \$3.0 million increase or decrease, respectively, in net earnings for fiscal 2018.
 The Company's equity securities are subject to market risk and, as a result, the impact on net earnings may ultimately be greater than that indicated above.